 ● Data minimization: Gather only the data that is important for a task at hand.

-● Consent logging: Ensure that consent is stored and time stamped.
+● Consent logging: Make sure that consent is stored and time-stamped.

 ● Right to be forgotten: Introduce mechanisms for deletion upon request, including bot history.

-Despite the best intentions, customer service and AI can often fall short of compliance requirements.
+Despite the best intentions, customer service and AI can often fail to meet compliance requirements.
 Some pitfalls are provided below:

 ● Storing personal data without encryption: It exposes sensitive data to potential concerns.